axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

     * A course configuration with changed sequence after a course template was applied

+## Mark configuration types and their carried information

+* Mark template
+    * Appearance is defined by mark template
+    * Optional positioning information to be used upon mark creation
+* Regatta mark
+    * Appearance is defined by mark.
+Changing is not supported which means in this case, a new mark needs to be defined in any supported way as replacement for new courses, while the old definition remains for old courses.
+    * Optional positioning information (to update the regatta mark)
+* Freestyle mark definition
+    * optional mark template reference
+    * optional mark properties reference

 ## Rules for the construction of mark configurations

 ### Construction from course template